sider/sider-docs/docs/getting-started/custom-configuration.md

 If you omit this option, Sider will use your repository root directory (it will be sufficient in most cases).

+## `linter.<analyzer_id>.dependencies`

+This is a common option available to some analyzers that have a dependency manager like npm or Bundler.

+TODO...

 ## `linter.<analyzer_id>.gems`

 _Type:_ `string[]`, `hash[]`